NE Ontario’s Chiniguchi/Sturgeon Canoe Route

 The West Panel:

 As we continued west, we spotted the marking pictured below.
 It is about 15 cm. long and is either a faded “painted” image or a natural rock stain.
-The absence of more natural rock stain nearby makes the former more likely.
+The absence of more natural rock stains nearby makes the former more likely.

 From Matagamasi Lake to Silvester Lake –